braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/phone_numbers/sending_phone_numbers.md

 # Phone Numbers

 > This article will walk you through important concepts involved in sending phone numbers with Braze.
-Included are the pros and cons of both short and long codes, an explanation of the application process for a short code, and other topics like handling unknown numbers and high volume and multi-country sending.
+Included are considerations to keep in mind when using short codes and long codes, an explanation of the application process for a short code, and other topics like handling unknown numbers and high volume and multi-country sending.

 ## Short & Long Codes

 Short and long codes are the phone number from which you send your messages to your users or customers.
 They can be 5 to 6-digit short codes, or 10-digit long codes.
 Whichever you want is up to you!
 Braze will take care of procuring either for you.

-Besides that the length difference between short and long codes, there are other specific benefits too and all factors should be considered before choosing whether you want a short code in addition to the long code you will already be assigned.
+Besides the length difference between short and long codes, there are other specific benefits too and all factors should be considered before choosing whether you want a short code in addition to the long code you will already be assigned.

 | Topic | Short Codes | Long Codes |
 |---|---|---|